 But for now, here's a quick tour of just some of the classic edible jewels Peru has to offer.
 Consider it the checklist for your next trip.

-Peru's national dish, and an immediate obsession for nearly all who try it.
+Peru's national dish, and an immediate infatuation for nearly all who try it.
 Though other countries may claim their own variations with shrimp, octopus, scallops, tomatoes, and even tostada chips, Peru started this cold-"cooked" fish craze with only five simple ingredients: sea bass (corvina) marinated for just minutes in lime juice, onion, salt and, of course, hot chiles (aji).
 The tenderness of super-fresh fish is heightened by crisp onion, and sides of starchy boiled corn (choclo) and creamy sweet potato (camote) to balance out the texture of the dish.
 Dry-roasted corn kernels (cancha) sprinkled around add a pleasing crunch.